Is marijuana legal in Mexico?

 Understandable skepticism from a country torn by drug wars

-Some legal analysts believe that the delays are the result of skepticism by certain members of the government.
-While it may be frustrating, it’s understandable that government officials may be nervous about officially legalizing the drug.
+The delays might be the result of skepticism among some in the government.
+While it may be disappointing, it’s understandable that government officials might be nervous about the drug being officially legalized.

-After all, Mexico has been fighting a war against drug trafficking and abuse for many decades.
+After all, Mexico has been at war against drug trafficking and abuse for decades.

-It must be a little scary for them to suddenly legalize a substance that’s among the things they’ve been fighting for such a long time.
-This overthinking may be subconscious and might impact how long it takes to complete the bill.
+Some officials in the Mexican government may be hesitant to suddenly legalize a substance they have been fighting for so long.
+This overthinking can be subconscious and can affect how long it takes to complete the bill.

 The overall process mainly depends on the bill’s correction.